-This means that we had to restructure the most fundamental aspects of the learning process to follow the high-tech model.
-Instead of putting all our students through identical mass-production lines, we do what every tech company does: identify and foster the gifts of each of their people and provide an individualized path for success for each of them.
-Instead of force-feeding the students the an identical curriculum at a uniform pace, we follow the greatest enterprises in the world and teach our students how to research and educate themselves.
-Instead of a single teacher presenting to a class of 30, we adopted the personal mentorship model so prevalent in the tech industry, where students get individualized guidance and support as they follow their own learning paths.
+This meant that we had to restructure the most fundamental aspects of the learning process to follow the high-tech model.
+Instead of putting all of our students through identical mass-production lines, we do what every tech company does: identify and foster the gifts of each of their people and provide an individualized path for success for each of them.
+Instead of force-feeding the students an identical curriculum at a uniform pace, we follow the greatest enterprises in the world and teach our students how to research and educate themselves.
+Instead of a single teacher presenting to a class of 30, we adopted the personal mentorship model prevalent in the tech industry, where students get individualized guidance and support as they follow their own learning paths.

 Tech companies don’t care about grades – they only care that their employees become masters of their domains.
 So, we adopted the mastery learning system where students are encouraged to improve until they fully master the material.